GAUTHAM09012004/HANGMAN/README.md

-Hangman is a classic word-guessing game where players try to discover a hidden word by guessing individual letters.
-The game begins with a blank line representing each letter of the word, and players take turns guessing letters.
-Requires pygame module to run.
+Hangman is a classic word guessing game where players try to guess a word by suggesting letters within a limited number of guesses.
+This project aims to provide a digital version of the game that is user-friendly and suitable for all ages.
+The program utilizes the random module for word selection, sys module for system-specific functionality, time module for timing features, re module for pattern matching, and the pygame module for graphics and sound.